AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Operating_Systems_Programming/3_Synchronizations/Thread_Synchonization.md

   /* same as in version 1 */
 }
 ​
-/* wait to get a permission slip to participate in the bid for forks */
-static void waitForPermission() {
+/* wait to get a permission slip to participate in the bid for forks */ /* P() operation in semaphore */ static void waitForPermission() {
   while (true) {
     numAllowedLock.lock();